nottrobin/robinwinslow.uk/_posts/2016-02-13-free-https-custom-hosting.md

 ![CloudFlare full SSL encryption](http://i.imgur.com/olf2JH2g.png)

-Et voila!
+Et voilà!
 You now have an encrypted custom domain in front of GitHub Pages completely for free!

 ![mytestwebsite with a secure domain](http://i.imgur.com/eBgFJqp.png)